Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Weighting to create pseudo samples

-For $\omega_\text{x}(C,M)$ estimation, the first two of the three expressions above can be used directly as formulas.
+The first two of the expressions for $\omega_\text{x}(C,M)$ above can be used directly as formulas for estimation purposes.
 In addition to the propensity score model, we fit either two mediator density models, $\P(M\mid C,A=0)$ and $\P(M\mid C,A=1)$ (if using the first formula), or a model for exposure given covariates and mediators, $\P(A\mid C,M)$ (if using the second formula); and plug the estimated elements into the formula.
-The insight from the third expression reveals another method: stacking the treated subsample with the pseudo control sample, fitting a model for $A$ given $C,M$ to the stacked data, and computing $\omega_\text{x}(C,M)$ as the model-predicted odds of being in the pseudo control sample rather than the treated subsample.
-Of these three ways for weights estimation based on fitting probability models, the first one has the appeal that the models are variationally independent, \footnote{This weights estimation method uses models for $\P(A\mid C)$, $\P(M\mid C,A=1)$ and $\P(M\mid C,A=0)$, which correspond to a factorization of the likelihood.
-These model components thus do not put constraints on one another.} but its disadvantage is that density estimation is generally a harder problem than mean estimation (more on this later).
-The other two methods require fitting fewer models (only two) and they are conditional mean models.
+Between these two methods, the first one has the appeal that the models are variationally independent, \footnote{This weights estimation method uses models for $\P(A\mid C)$, $\P(M\mid C,A=1)$ and $\P(M\mid C,A=0)$, which correspond to a factorization of the likelihood.
+These model components thus do not put constraints on one another.} but its disadvantage is that density estimation is generally a harder problem than mean estimation (and especially so for a non-binary or multivariate mediator).
+The second method requires fitting fewer models (only two) and they are conditional mean models.

-The third expression of $\omega_\text{x}(C,M)$ also provides a simple way to use tools that estimate weights directly (moments balancing or distributional distance minimizing): seek weights that morph the treated subsample to mimic the pseudo control sample with respect to the joint $(C,M)$ distribution. \footnote{The appeal of direct weights estimation tools is that they directly seek to mimic a target distribution, rather than indirectly mimic that distribution via targeting certain probabilities.
-This requires data that reflect that target distribution.
-This method makes use of the fact that the pseudo-control sample reflects the target $(C,M)$ distribution.}
+With the third expression of $\omega_\text{x}(C,M)$, rather than treating it as an estimation formula (which would require estimating conditional densities of $(C,M)$), we can use the insight it provides -- to weight the treated subsample to mimic the $(C,M)$ distribution in the pseudo control sample -- and note that this can be achieved by odds weighting.
+This means stacking the treated subsample with the pseudo control sample, fitting a model for $A$ given $C,M$ to the stacked data, and computing $\omega_\text{x}(C,M)$ as the model-predicted odds of being in the pseudo control sample rather than the treated subsample.
+(This is just another instance of the connection between density ratios and odds of group membership.)
+This method also requires only two conditional mean models.
+Figure \ref{fig:crossworldWeighting} visualizes these three weights estimation methods.